obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 ---
-title: How to Avoid Awkward Conversations About Your House During Video Calls
+title: How to Avoid Awkward Conversations About Your Home During Video Calls
 description: Learn how to apply background blur & replace in your Vonage Video applications
 author: sina-madani
 published: true